HorvathLab/NGS/SCReadCounts/docs/Grouping.md

 > Pick out cell barcodes from read name/identifier added by umi_tools.

 ### STARsolo
-> Cell barcodes added by STARsolo as CB tag in aligned read, reads without a CB tag dropped.
+> Cell barcodes added by STARsolo as CB tag in aligned read, reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped.

 ## Read-Grouping Operations